jacinator/CoordPy/readme.md

 5.0
 ```

-This might look familiar, because it is the Pythagorean Theorum.
+This might look familiar, because it is the Pythagorean Theorem.
 A
 right angle is easily measurable.
 We can find out the lenght of the
 other two sides of the triangle by extracting the difference between
 the ``X`` coordinates and ``Y`` coordinates.
 These can be used to find